 When the twins arrive, will I ever leave the house again?

 Double Stroller – You absolutely will!
 Get that double stroller and don’t forget that the bottom of it is basically a shopping cart.
 Target, the grocery store, the mall…the world is yours! 🙂

 Parents of Multiples Club – Join your local chapter of the Parents of Multiples before the babies arrive.
 These clubs are known for offering “been there, done that” expertise and fellowship.
 Once you’re getting out and about with your twins though, you’ll appreciate the opportunities for manageable outings and even adult get togethers.
 POM’s also usually have a wonderful list of babysitters with twins experience.

 Sleep Support – Of course we would be remiss if we didn’t mention reaching out for overnight newborn care support.
 We are not meant to do any of this alone.
 Whether you need one night of respite or support over a longer period, we can help.

-What are your tips?
-Let us know below!
+What are your tips for expecting parents?
+Let us know on Facebook or Insta!